On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Introduction

-In this context, as computing nodes become more energy proportional, the interconnection network can become a significant fraction of computing system power~\cite{energyproportional}.
-Therefore, it is also necessary to design high-performance interconnection networks whose energy consumption is proportional to the traffic they carry and the rest of the system elements (e.g., processors, storage, etc).
+In this context, as computing nodes become more energy proportional, the interconnection network consumes more power, relatively~\cite{energyproportional}.
+The power contribution of the network can then increase, reaching up to nearly 40~\%~\cite{svidirovpower}.
+Therefore, it is also necessary to design high-performance interconnection networks whose energy consumption is somewhat proportional to the traffic they carry.

 Mainly, the opportunities for power savings come from periods of inactivity that would allow us to set ports to power-saving states.
-This would make power consumption more proportional to the network usage.
 If we look at the network usage for several applications, we can see that network activity fluctuates during execution.
 Periods of low network usage are good opportunities for applying power-saving techniques. \figurename~\ref{fig:inac-cdf} shows the inactivity periods for a specific port on several applications when executed on our target simulated environment.
 The data is then used to form a histogram of 200 fixed-sized bins.
 Each bin $i$ stores the number of registered inactivity periods that last between $width_{bin} \times i$ and $width_{bin} \times (i+1)$ seconds.
 In these plots, we show values up to the 99\textsuperscript{th} percentile for visibility reasons.
 On the $x$ axis, we show the length of an inactivity period on that port.
 The left $y_1$ axis in black shows how many periods of inactivity are within the specified bin, and on the right, $y_2$ in red shows the cumulative distribution for every bin.
-In other words, the percentage of the histogram ``area'' below the bin.
-Regardless of the distribution on inactivity periods, any power-saving mechanism should take advantage of the longer periods to provide as much energy savings as possible.
+In other words, the red line represents the percentage of the histogram's ``area'' below the bin.
+Regardless of the distribution of inactivity periods, any power-saving mechanism should take advantage of the longer periods to provide as much energy savings as possible.
 Moreover, we expect the performance penalty of the mechanism to be as low as possible or within a reasonable margin.